 Festival of Learning & Teaching

-The seventh Festival of Learning and Teaching will be held on Friday 21 July 2017 at The University of Adelaide, North Terrace.
+The seventh Festival of Learning and Teaching 2017 was held on Friday 21 July at The University of Adelaide, North Terrace.

 The theme for 2017 is Digital Futures / Digital Capabilities: Design.
 Create.
 Transform